balenaltd/handbook/Setting-up-the-Development-Environment.md

 ### Hotfixes

-**11-01-2017:** There appears to be a problem after moving to Docker 1.12.
-This means that a host will not be able to communicate with the resindev services.
-We're currently looking into what's gone wrong, but as a short term fix, ensure you checkout the last working version after cloning the DevEnv:

-    git checkout 40673ab6bfead23b54d08e68cf84e455cab35acb

 # Overview

 This document describes how a new user can get up and running with the Development Environment.
 A good chunk of this is taken from a document Akis wrote.